-

 1110 West 49th Street

-Texas Health will add an Itemized Bill, per SB 490 to your MyChart account at the time of billing.
-MyChart is the preferred method for providing an Itemized Bill, however, you will still receive an Itemized Bill when there is a patient due balance if you do not have a MyChart.
-You may also request an itemized statement at any time post billing by calling the business office at 800-890-6034 from 7:30 a.m. to 6:30 p.m., Monday through Friday, or you may email CustomerService@TexasHealth.org.
+Itemized Statements (informational only) AND Itemized Bills, per SB490 will be added to MyChart at the time of billing.
+If you have opted out of MyChart Billing, you will receive an SB490 Itemized Bill when there is a patient due balance.
+You may also request an itemized statement at any time post billing by messaging customer service via MyChart Billing Message, Contact Us Form, Calling us at 800-890-6034 or emailing CustomerService@TexasHealth.org.
+Our business hours are 7 a.m. to 6:30 p.m., Monday through Friday.

 Yes.
 You can schedule an appointment by messaging customer service via MyChart Billing Message, emailing CustomerService@TexasHealth.org or calling us at 800-890-6034.
 Our business hours are 7 a.m. to 6:30 p.m., Monday through Friday.